 Includes: Experiential Learning Activity Prerequisite(s): permission of the School.
-Lecture, seminar, lab or field work six hours a week.

 ARCC 3502 [0.5 credit]

 Introduction to Architectural Conservation

 Introduces conservation concepts to understand the values associated with existing buildings and landscapes.
 Through the analysis of sites and case studies, students will discuss the potentials and limitations of architectural conservation, as well as, testing its possibilities for sustainable retrofitting practices.